mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Descriptions & Calculations

 #### (1) Hospital
-The total number of hospitalized patients that currently test positive for COVID-19.
-This total includes the total number of people in the ICU as well.
+The large number is the total estimated number of hospitalized patients that are there due COVID-19 (incidental cases removed).
+The smaller number at the top right of this large number is the total number of patients that currently test positive for COVID-19.
 This total also includes people that have gone into hospitals for different reasons and have also tested positive for COVID (or been infected while in hospital).
-I suspect this was less of an issue (smaller percentage) in the past, but with Omicron being so widespread and infectious, it's definitely skewing the numbers.
-The province of Quebec mentioned as much as 40% of their hospitalization cases fall into this category (not there because of COVID).
-Manitoba plans to address this in the near future (and we'll adjust our numbers/stats accordingly).

 The _Greater Risk to Unvaccinated_ stat shows how much more likely an individual that is not fully vaccinated is to be hospitalized due to COVID-19.

 #### (2) ICU
-The total number of hospitalized patients requiring intensive care that currently test positive for COVID-19.
-This total also includes people that have gone into hospitals for different reasons and have also tested positive for COVID (or been infected while in hospital).
-I suspect this was less of an issue (smaller percentage) in the past, but with Omicron being so widespread and infectious, it's definitely skewing the numbers.
-The province of Quebec mentioned as much as 40% of their hospitalization cases fall into this category (not there because of COVID).
-Manitoba plans to address this in the near future (and we'll adjust our numbers/stats accordingly).
+The large number is the total estimated number of ICU patients that are there due COVID-19 (incidental cases removed).
+The smaller number at the top right of this large number is the total number of ICU patients that currently test positive for COVID-19.
+This total includes people that have gone into hospitals for different reasons and have also tested positive for COVID (or been infected while in hospital).

 The _Greater Risk to Unvaccinated_ stat shows how much more likely an individual that is not fully vaccinated is to be hospitalized in the ICU due to COVID-19.